 CharityBlog is back, on an irregular basis.

 CharityBlog has been around in various different guises since January 2006, when it was added to the VolResource ecosystem providing practical information for those involved in the voluntary sector.
-Fellow site VoluntaryNews, live since 2000, is being partially retired at the end of 2016.
+Fellow site VoluntaryNews, live since 2000, is being put into archive mode late 2017.

 This site will give an opportunity for occasional commentary and thoughts from VolResource’s John Howes.